 An ultimate goal in today’s business environment should be a multichannel or omnichannel experience.
 With the right blend of technology and content, customers will enjoy a seamless sales environment, whether they shop from their phones, tablets, computers, social platforms, by phone or in-store.

-The most important thing e-commerce businesses can do is stay on top and take advantage of the of the technology and shopping trends (like innovative payment gateways) that emerge.
+The most important thing e-commerce businesses can do is stay on top and take advantage of the technology and shopping trends (like innovative payment gateways) that emerge.
 Conversions will hang in the balance.